JordanGibson/Elevens/README.md

 ## Testing

-The testing – we have done a couple tests such as DeckTest, InputTest and a general GameTest all of these are their own classes with a test collection in the project so you are able to look at the different methods with their own tests in the project
+The testing – we have done a couple tests such as DeckTest, InputTest and a general GameTest all of these are their own classes with a test collection in the project so that you are able to look at the different methods with their own tests in the project.

+####UserInput test

+the userinput tests are used to find problems in the users inputs into the game (e.g. picking pairs and triplets)

+these tests cover:
+* ensuring a user input will return one of 9 different enums for informing the user of correct inputs
+* only sets first and second card but not the third card when valid2card enum is returned
+* sets all 3 cards if valid3card enum is returned
+* sanitises inputs from user to remove all spaces and commas and raises input to uppercase
+*